LXiong/AdViewSDK-IOS-README-File-Imp/README.md

 CoreMotion.framework         libz.tbd
 libsqlite3.tbd

-3.When adding SDK, some documents are repeatedly used, you need to delect the repeatedly used documents or do not compile them.The repeated documents includes: OpenUDID.m 、ZipArchive.m 、zip.m 、unzip.m 、mztools.c  ioapi.c  and Reachbility.m。
+3.When adding SDK, some documents are repeatedly used, you need to delect the repeatedly used documents or do not compile them.The repeated documents includes: OpenUDID.m 、ZipArchive.m 、zip.m 、unzip.m 、mztools.c  ioapi.c  and Reachbility.m

 4.Configurate your ads’ interstitial priorities and propotions in AdView’s website.

 5.Compile and connect your project and the interstitial can be shown.

 ##X. AdView background app settings

 1)app settings